rislab/pytorchviz/README.md

 ### Labeling an arg
-Example of labelling an arg.
+Example of labeling an arg.

 See `test/test_labels.py::test_label_args`.